PackageFactory/atomic-fusion-presentationobjects/Documentation/05_Kickstarter.md

     }
   }
 ```
-This way, presentation objects, interfaces and factories placed in their component's Fusion folder are autoloaded as if they were located in the usual folders under `Classes`.
+This way, presentation objects, enums and factories placed in their component's Fusion folder are autoloaded as if they were located in the usual folders under `Classes`.

 #### Settings